 Writing, Literature and Publishing, Cum Laude, Dean’s List

 “Vidding and/as Pedagogy.“ The Routledge Companion to Media Fandom.
 Eds.
 Melissa A. Click and Suzanne Scott.
-[Forthcoming, Routledge, 2018.]
+New York: Routledge, 2017.

 Corey Creekmur, Melanie Kohnen, Jonathan McIntosh, Lori Morimoto and Katherine Morrissey.
 “Roundtable: Videographic Criticism, Vidding, and Remix.”
 Mods.
 Suzanne Scott and Louisa Stein.
 Cinema Journal, vol. 56 no. 4, 2017, pp. 159-184.